ecorkran/blog/src/content/blog/mcp-notes.md

 ---

-### Sandbox gotcha & the socat trick
+### Sandbox issue & socat workaround

-Windsurf’s Mac build is sandboxed to **localhost** only.
-If your server lives on another machine—or Docker maps it to the host’s LAN IP—you’ll hit “no route to host.”
+Windsurf's MacOS build ships with a hardened network sandbox: only localhost or external addresses are allowed.
+If your MCP runs on a LAN box (or even a LAN IP on the same box when Docker uses host‑network), you'll see "no route to host".

 ```sh
 socat TCP-LISTEN:9000,bind=127.0.0.1,reuseaddr,fork \
       TCP:192.168.1.95:8010
 ```

 Then point Windsurf at `http://localhost:9000/sse`.
-Linux users can simply launch Windsurf with `--no-sandbox`.
+Linux users should be able to launch Windsurf with `--no-sandbox`, though this is not recommended practice.

 ---